haroonawanofficial/NG-NetMap/readme.md

 # NG (Next Generation) Network Mapper

 Next Generation Network Mapper understands and detect network, execute thorough port scans, and circumvent security measures by leveraging TCP/IP design vulnerabilities as outlined in RFC standards.
-This tool features integrated probing for precise banner grabbing and OS scanning, making it perfect for Capture The Flag (CTF) competitions and practical applications.
+This tool features integrated probing for precise banner grabbing and OS scanning with CVE detection, making it perfect for Capture The Flag (CTF) competitions and practical applications.
 It can bypass Intrusion Prevention Systems (IPS), Intrusion Detection Systems (IDS), promiscuous mode devices, and firewalls.

 ## Affected Devices
 | Scan Type                      | Devices                                                                                             | Banner Grabbing and OS Probing with CVE Detection                           |